jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Simplicial complexes.md

 - peter-may
 ---

-Simplicial complexes are simple piecewise-linear topological spaces that we can use to probe topological spaces in general.
+(Abstract) simplicial complexes are simple piecewise-linear topological spaces that we can use to probe topological spaces in general.
 They build up from points, to triangles, to tetrahedra, and so on, by describing any set $\{ 1, 2, \dots, n \}$ as the simplest $n$-tope and considering all of its subsets as lower dimensional faces.

+They generalise the concrete simplicial complexes — spaces obtained by gluing together $n$-simplices as subspaces of $\mathbb{R}^n$ along faces.

 ##### _definition:_ simplicial complex, simplex